PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   update at its original point in the ordered scan;
 - `95fbd0cb` makes the NHWC AveragePool bridge own the CF/NHWC and static-shape state resulting from its rewrite;
-- the current checkpoint routes all direct-export option reads through the normalized request and adds a structural boundary test.
+- `907c91fa` routes all direct-export option reads through the normalized request and adds a structural boundary test;
+- the current checkpoint adds request-aware optional exporter controls and removes eager parsing of unrequested PyTorch settings.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain